shounakkadam27/single-cell-analysis-seurat-uofg/04-replicates_&_integration/replicates_-_integration.md

 IFNG treated - 2 replicates - PBMCs stimulated with interferon gamma

+### Results Images
+Please Note: All the images for this particular workflow are stored in the figures_generated folder inside this directiory

 ## Set the working directory to the 1k folder and load each sample individually, giving each a unique name

 ``` r